mrbinky3000/responsive_carousel/README.md

 #Responsive Carousel

 A fully responsive carousel that works on desktop browsers, iPhones, iPads, and even older Androids.* It can be configured to respond to touch events, mouse events, or both.
 You can use the left and right arrows and/or use your finger or mouse to swipe the carousel left and right.
 The code is currently is in the form of a jQuery UI widget and relies on hammer.js to handle the touch events.

+See it in Action:
+- [Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html) A simulated product shelf.
+The number and size of the boxes change based on the width of the window.
+- [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html) A simulated hero slide show.
+There is only one unit visible at a time.
+Uses callbacks to add more functionality to the slideshow.

 *The carousel animation runs a little slow on some older Androids that don't support CSS3 transitions.
 If Facebook's javascript API is also included on the